tibbdc/AutoESD/README.md

 ### PSS
 This moudle is used for implementing the editing sequences design for plasmid-mediated single/single crossover HR technical variant.

-"plasmid_single_single.py" is the design program.
+"plasmid_single_single.py" is the design program which can also be used alone as a standalone script.

 "config.txt" is the parameter setting file.